Technology-Notes/PureDarwin-PureDarwin-wiki/DarwinBuild.md

 The DarwinBuild project provides an integrated build environment for Darwin projects.
 There are [many reasons](http://darwinbuild.macosforge.org/) why you should use DarwinBuild and although some parts of Darwin can be built without DarwinBuild, it is easier with it.
 This page describes some ways to use [DarwinBuild](http://darwinbuild.macosforge.org/) in order to build Darwin projects.
-It is a work in progess.
+It is a work in progress.
 Please post your comments below or edit this wiki page.